EthanFitzpatrick0/StreamerBot/README.md

 * v0.1.5 : improve word selection algorithm, remove serialization
 * v0.2.0 : add chatbot functionality
 * v0.2.1 : improve algorithm- bot talks more like a real person now
+* v0.2.2 : add new command- can now provide a seed that the bot will attempt to use to generate a sentence